-To talk with one of our specialists now, please call 1-800-ADOPTION.
+Call 1-800-ADOPTION to talk with one of our specialists now, or fill out our online form to get more information and to discuss your situation.
 In the meantime, you can learn a bit more about abortion and adoption in teenage pregnancy below.

 What to Know About Teenage Abortion

-When you’re facing a teenage pregnancy, “adoption vs. abortion” can be a difficult decision to make.
+When you’re facing a teenage pregnancy, “adoption vs abortion” can be a difficult decision to make.
 However, many teenagers first consider the option of terminating their pregnancy.
-This is for many reasons: An abortion can seem like the quickest way to “get rid of” their unwanted pregnancy, and it prevents them from having to carry their pregnancy to term and give birth to a baby at their young age.
+An abortion can seem like the quickest way to “get rid of” their unwanted pregnancy and it prevents them from having to carry their pregnancy to term and give birth to a baby at their young age.

 However, there are a few important things to know about teenage abortion before you decide on this unplanned pregnancy option.
 To help you learn more, we’ve answered a few of your biggest questions below:

-- So, can you get an abortion without your parents knowing?
+- “Do you need a parent to get an abortion?”
 This is a complicated situation, depending upon your state laws.
-In some states, there is an abortion age limit — that is, you do need parental consent for abortion if you are under a certain age.
-It’s a good idea to research your state laws if you are wondering how to get an abortion without your parents knowing, as this information will help you determine if this is the right choice for you.
+In some states, there is an age limit for abortion under 18.
+So you do need parental consent for abortion if you are under a certain age.
+It’s a good idea to research your state laws if you are wondering how to get an abortion without your parents knowing, as this information will help you determine if this is an option for you.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.